kyprizel/nginx_ssl_ticket_keys/README.md

 Sets ticket key file.

-File format at how does it works
+Key file format and how it works
 ================================

+File can contain multiple keys.

     -----BEGIN SESSION TICKET KEY-----
     MjAxMy0xMC0wMTowMDowMEFBQUFBQUFBQUFBQUFBQUFCQkJCQkJCQkJCQkJCQkJC
     -----END SESSION TICKET KEY-----
+    -----BEGIN SESSION TICKET KEY-----
+    QUFBQUFBQUFBQUFBQUFBQUFBQUFBQUFBQUFBQUFBQUFBQUFBQUFBQUFBQUFBQUFB
+    -----END SESSION TICKET KEY-----

-Inside there is base64 encoded 48 byte structure:
+Inside there are base64 encoded 48 byte structures, like:

     NAME[16] = '2013-10-01:00:00'
     AES_KEY[16] = 'AAAAAAAAAAAAAAAA'
     HMAC_KEY[16] = 'BBBBBBBBBBBBBBBB'

-NAME identificates the key, used for session resumption.
+*NAME* identificates the key, used for session resumption.

-File can contain multiple keys.

 For example:

 If you need to accept sessions for users with previous keys and deploy a new one, just add it in the begining of the key file.
-Then all the previous sessions will be accepted, but new tickets will be reissued using the first key from the list.
+Then all the previous sessions will be accepted, but new tickets will be reissued using the new key (first key from the list).

 **NB: You need to manually update ticket keys to make them expire!**